gtredoux/anthologizer/README.md

 Setup

 You will need a database on the server and IIS.
 I use SQLEXPRESS and it works fine.
-Your webservice will need permission to write to the database, so you can set that up any way you want, say by creting a special user for the purpose and running the webservice as that user, then giving the account permission to write to the database.
+Your webservice will need permission to write to the database, so you can set that up any way you want, say by creating a special user for the purpose and running the webservice as that user, then giving the account permission to write to the database.